nginx-proxy/acme-companion/README.md

 * `NGINX_PROXY_CONTAINER`- If for some reason you can't use the docker --volumes-from option, you can specify the name or id of the nginx-proxy container with this variable.

+#### Examples:
+If you want other examples how to use this container, look at [docker-letsencrypt-nginx-proxy-companion-examples] (https://github.com/fatk/docker-letsencrypt-nginx-proxy-companion-examples).